dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```

 ###### Method reference
-Lambda double colon `::`, also called method reference.
+Lambda double colon `::`, also called method reference:
-If you have static method you can call it only from class => MyClass::staticMethod,
+* If you have static method you can call it only from class => MyClass::staticMethod,
-if you have instance method you can call it from instance variable => my::instanceMethod, but also from static context, but in this case you should use Function and pass instance of that object
+* if you have instance method you can call it from instance variable => my::instanceMethod, but also from static context, but in this case you should use Function and pass instance of that object
 ```java
 import java.util.function.Function;
 import java.util.function.Supplier;